TheFrontendMarketer/blog/src/content/blog/web-development/html/getting-started-with-html.md

 ![GA4 Dashboard](https://res.cloudinary.com/dz8qxptav/image/upload/v1740708030/How_to_Get_Started_with_Astro_1_up6dh9.png)

+# Getting Started with HTML

+Fri Feb 28 2025 | 3 min read

 This is your sign to get started with HTML!
+This is the actual blog content here.